NixOS/rfcs/rfcs/0019-maintainers.md

 <!-- Why should we *not* do this? -->

-Potential drawbacks include that this will introduce more formal maintainers.
+A drawback is that this will introduce more formal maintainers and processes.

 # Alternatives
 [alternatives]: #alternatives